momotot/D2R-Py-Launcher/README.md

 ## Features

 - Launch multiple D2R clients.
 - Automatic joining for leechers to your main characters game.
+Two seperate methods to choose from.
 - Console log for monitoring.
 - Termination of specific processes through the GUI.
 - Legacy settings option.